-The Group is exposed to liquidity risk in relation to meeting future obligations associated with its financial liabilities, which comprise principally trade and other payables and borrowings (refer to Notes 17 and 18).
+The Group is exposed to liquidity risk in relation to meeting future obligations associated with its financial liabilities, which comprise principally trade and other payables and borrowings (refer to Notes 18 and 19).
 One of the Group's principal liabilities consists of the liability towards the Government in respect of the temporary emphyteusis, which comprises cash payments and obligations through the performance of restoration and infrastructural work at Manoel Island and Tigné Point.

 Prudent liquidity risk management includes maintaining sufficient cash and committed credit lines to ensure the availability of an adequate amount of funding to meet the Group's obligations.
 The Group's liquidity risk is managed actively by management.
 Management monitors liquidity risk by means of cash flow forecasts on the basis of expected cash flows from development and operation of the different phases of the project at Tigné Point and Manoel Island.
 This includes reviewing the matching or otherwise of expected cash inflows and outflows arising from expected maturities of financial instruments in relation to the distinct project phases.

-The Group is reviewing its financing arrangements to ensure that it is in a position to meet its short-term operational and cash flow commitments.
-After the end of the reporting period, the Group's bankers and a number of Restricted Shareholders have confirmed their willingness to support the Group's financial requirements.
+The Group has been reviewing its financing arrangements to ensure that it is in a position to meet its operational and cash flow commitments.
+During the current financial year, the Group's bankers and a number of Restricted Shareholders have confirmed their willingness to support the Group's financial requirements.